b0llull0s/Groxy/README.md

 - `Authorization`: Controls who can access the proxy and what actions they can perform.
 - `Polyglot` Features: Add support for `C++` and multiple protocols.
 - `Rate Limiting Middleware`: Implement rate limiting to control traffic flow.
-## Certificates
-- The certificates provided in the repository are for testing purposes.
 ## Installation
 1. Clone the Repository:
 ```bash